teddyjesus/predictingSongGenre/README.md

-## Tree-Based Methods for Predicting the Genre of a Song Based on its Audio Features
+## Tree-Based Methods for Predicting the Genre of a Song Based on Audio Features

 ### Data
 The data consists of 3900+ songs among nine genres: